NifTK/MITK/README.md

    * 9c6f778 Correct handedness of coronal renderer geometries
    * 0508875 Compose sliced geometries of planes with correct normal
    * 7651232 Preserve handedness of plane geometries

+ * ITK fixes related to N4 utility

+   Discovered and identified by Ian Malone.
+First commit is cherry-picked from the upstream.
+   Second commit is part of commit 48620005 in the upstream.

+   * 050a981 Removing reference counter locking
+   * 0c66ae6 Removed usage of reference counter lock